Olathe girl who lost her leg due to cancer sleds on hill named after her

 OLATHE, Kan.
-(FOX4KC) — Harper Claar, a 13-year-old girl who lost a leg due to cancer, got to visit the hill named in her honor.
+(WDAF) — Harper Claar, a 13-year-old girl who lost a leg due to cancer, got to visit the hill named in her honor.

 With some help from dad, Aaron Claar, Harper took off, sledding down her namesake, now called Harper’s Hill.